-Flexi mode is a flexible sleep mode useful in scenarios where the core must wait for a peripheral data transfer to complete before it can start processing.
-In Flexi mode, the core is clock gated and the remainder of the system is active.
-Flexi mode can be used to substantially reduce active power when a very low speed activity is expected to complete (for example, reading a certain number of bytes from a sensor) before the processor must be woken up to process the data.
+Flexi mode is a flexible sleep mode useful in scenarios in which the core must wait for a peripheral data transfer to complete before it can start processing.
+In flexi mode, the core is clock gated, and the remainder of the system is active.
+Flexi mode substantially reduces active power when low speed activity is expected to complete (for example, reading a certain number of bytes from a sensor) before the processor must be woken up to process the data.

-Consider a scenario where the CPU configures an SPI DMA and must wait for the DMA to complete.
-Figure 32 shows the power consumption of the ADuCM3027/ADuCM3029 processors transferring data over the SPI using DMA accesses with the following conditions:
+Consider a scenario in which the CPU configures a serial peripheral interface (SPI) DMA and must wait for the DMA to complete.
+Figure 16 shows the power consumption of the ADuCM4050 processors transferring data over the SPI using DMA accesses with the following conditions:

-- VBAT = 3.0 V
+- $V{BAT} = 3.0 \text{ V}$

-- Buck converter disabled
+- Buck converter enabled

 - Cache disabled

-- PCLK = 6.5 MHz
+- PCLK = 26 MHz

-- SPI\DIV = 49
+- SPI_DIV = 49

-Figure 32.
+Figure 16.
 Impact of Flexi Mode on Power Consumption

-As shown in Figure 32, there is nearly a 66% savings in power when Flexi mode is used while the DMA is ongoing, rather than keeping the core in active mode.
+As shown in Figure 16, there is nearly a 71% savings in power when flexi mode is used while the DMA is ongoing, rather than keeping the core in active mode.

-There are a number of wake-up sources that can be used to exit Flexi mode (for example, DMA interrupts, external interrupts, timer interrupts, and so on), and it typically takes only one CPU clock cycle to exit.
+A number of wake-up sources that exit flexi mode (for example, DMA interrupts, external interrupts, timer interrupts, and so on), and it typically takes only one CPU clock cycle to exit.

-The buck converter can also be enabled in Flexi mode to save additional power.
-Figure 33 shows the power consumption of the ADuCM3027/ADuCM3029 processor across VBAT in Flexi mode with the buck converter on while transferring data over the SPI using DMA accesses with the following conditions:
+The buck converter can also be enabled in flexi mode to save additional power.
+Figure 17 shows the power consumption of the ADuCM4050 processor across V{BAT} in flexi mode with the buck converter on while transferring data over the SPI using DMA accesses with the following conditions:

-• VBAT = 3.0 V
+- $V{BAT} = 3.0 \text{ V}$

 - Cache memory disabled

-- PCLK = 6.5 MHz
+- PCLK = 26 MHz

 - SPI DIV = 49

-Figure 33.
+Figure 17.
 Impact of the Buck Converter on Flexi Mode Power Consumption

-As seen in Figure 33, a similar power improvement pattern to the impact of the buck converter in active mode is shown in Figure 28.
-Specifically, when VBAT $\geq$ 3 V, a 50% improvement in power is observed.
+As seen in Figure 17, a similar power improvement pattern to the impact of the buck converter in active mode is shown in Figure 11.
+Specifically, when $V{BAT} \geq 3$ V, a 50% improvement in power is observed.